Private and Family Office Jobs and Careers

 Interviewing and assessment: what to test beyond the CV

 We assess how candidates think, escalate and protect confidentiality, because profiles converge at this level.
-The interview is less about domain knowledge and more about judgement, authority and how they run a system.

 Scenarios that test judgement, discretion, escalation, and standards